marczz/rest-sphinx-memo/source/Sphinx.rst

       ‹file 1 without file name extension›
       ‹file 2 without file name extension›

-Create a table of contents across files
+The :sphinx:`toctree directive <markup/toctree.html>` create a table of contents across files.

 A ``glob`` option enables to use wildcards in the filenames, e.g. ``/comp/*`` means all files under the directory ``comp``.